Klipper3d/klipper/docs/Config_Reference.md

 #   example, one could set this to "y, x, z" to swap the X and Y axes.
 #   It is also possible to negate an axis if the accelerometer
 #   direction is reversed (eg, "x, z, -y").
 The default is "x, y, z".
+#   Instead of providing this parameter, the user can run a command
+#   `ACCELEROMETER_CALIBRATE` to automatically detect accelerometer
+#   orientation and save it as `axes_transform` and `gravity` options.
 #rate: 3200
 #   Output data rate for ADXL345.
 ADXL345 supports the following data
 #   rates: 3200, 1600, 800, 400, 200, 100, 50, and 25.
 Note that it is
 #   not recommended to change this rate from the default 3200, and
 #   rates below 800 will considerably affect the quality of resonance
 #   measurements.
+#offset: 0, 0, 0
+#   Offset that will be subtracted from accelerometer readings.
+Can be
+#   useful to subtract freefall acceleration or any other accelerometer
+#   readings offsets resulting from the internal stresses of the chip.
+#   Can be automatically detected by running `ACCELEROMETER_CALIBRATE`
+#   command.
+Default is 0, 0, 0 which means no acceleration adjustments.
+#axes_transform:
+#   A 3x3 matrix indicating the transformation from the accelerometer
+#   into the printer coordinate system.
+Replaces axes_map option.
+Can be
+#   automatically detected by running `ACCELEROMETER_CALIBRATE` command.
+#   If unset, defaults to
+#   1, 0, 0
+#   0, 1, 0
+#   0, 0, 1
+#   which means 1:1 mapping between X, Y, Z accelerometer and printer axes.
 ```

 ### [resonance_tester]